I was born and raised in New Jersey. From my

 and moved to Davis, California.
 There I graduated

-with a BA from the University of California at Davis
+with a BS Degree from the University of California at

 EMAIL LYNN ABOUT HER BASKETS